 By supporting systems that produce genuine compost, individuals can enhance soil health, reduce greenhouse gas emissions, and participate in a more sustainable waste management cycle.
 At the same time, there are other solutions for those households for whom doing a traditional compost is not an option and coping with flies, leaks, and odors is a mission.

 At Clear Drop, we investigated the current issues with organic household waste management and solutions with their benefits and drawbacks to introduce our own technology.
-We created a kitchen appliance that solves the challenge of convenient household organic waste management without full dehydration.
+We created a kitchen appliance, Organics Collector, that solves the challenge of convenient household organic waste management without full dehydration.

 Suppression of your organic waste is carried out using a combination of 3 technologies: dry without heating, aeration, and ozone treatment.

-Drying reduces the moisture content of your food scraps and other organic waste by only 30-40%, which is enough to stop the development of microorganisms and mold, but also still preserves the essential organic matter, allowing it to be effectively composted in industrial facilities or in your own or community pit.
+Drying reduces the moisture content of your food scraps and other organic waste by only 30-40%, which is still preserves the essential organic matter, allowing it to be effectively composted in industrial facilities or in your own or community pit.

 Aeration is the process of saturating the waste mass with air.